qfazal/AI-based-efficient-real-time-facial-recognition-system/README.md

 \- ⏳ Development and implementation of statistical adaptive thresholds for improved similarity matching and recognition

-\- ⏳ Custom dataset creation and expansion
+\- ⏳ Custom Webcam feed-based dataset creation and expansion

 \- ⏳ Accuracy benchmarking